Catocala louiseae

 Catocala louiseae, or Louise's underwing, is a moth of the family Erebidae.
+The species is endemic to the United States.
 The epithet, louiseae, is in honor of "the late Louise (Mrs. E.P.)
 Mellon" who funded the Carnegie Museum of Natural History expedition on which the type specimen was collected.
-The species was first described by John Bauer in 1965.
+The species was described by John Bauer in 1965.

 Distribution

-It is found in the US from North Carolina south to Florida and west through Arkansas to Texas.
+C. louiseae is found in the United States from North Carolina south to Florida and west through Alabama to Texas.
+However, the westernmost records (west of Alabama) probably represent Catocala bastropi that was only described in 2017.

 Description

-The wingspan is about 40 mm.
+The wingspan of C. louiseae is about 40 mm.

 Life cycle

-Adults are on wing in May.
-There is probably one generation per year.

-The larvae feed on Vaccinium arboreum and probably other blueberries.
+Adults of C. louiseae are on wing in May, sometimes into June.
+The larvae feed on Vaccinium arboreum and probably other blueberries, at least Vaccinium stamineum.